GSA/Section508.gov/_pages/manage/2024-07-30-laws-text-of-508-law.md

 type: manage
 title: 'Section 508 of the Rehabilitation Act, as amended'
 created: 2024-07-30
+updated: 2024-08-26
 ---
+On August 7, 1998, President Clinton signed into law the Rehabilitation Act Amendments of 1998, which covers access to federally funded programs and services.
+The law strengthens section 508 of the Rehabilitation Act and requires access to electronic and information technology provided by the Federal government.
+The law applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.

 ## 29 U.S.C. §794d.
 Electronic and Information Technology
 <ol>
     <li id="794da" type="a"><strong>Requirements for Federal departments and agencies</strong>